tdilauro/Simplified-wiki/CommonDataModel.md

 * Links a `Contributor` to an `Edition`.
 * Contains a `role` describing the work the `Contributor` did on the `Edition`.
 Common roles include author, editor, translator, illustrator, and narrator.

+## The classification subsystem

+each of which categorizes the Identifier by assigning it to a different Subject.
+A Subject designates the general categories that the book referenced by the Identifier falls under, such as target audience or age range, genre, or format.

+## The measurement subsystem

+## The linked resources subsystem

 WORKS: